slatlas/atlasdocs/Guides/Workflows/SalesOrders.md

 * **Always verify pricing** before finalizing the order, especially for new customers or special pricing arrangements
 * **Link to the correct location** - Confirm the specific well location, not just the lease or customer
 * **Document authorization** - Always enter the customer PO number or verbal authorization details
-* **Use recurring orders** for routine treatment services to reduce data entry
+* **Set up treatment schedules** - For ongoing treatment services, ensure treatment schedules are configured on the locations (see Treatment Route Setup)

 ### For Customer Service
 * **Check inventory availability** before promising delivery dates, especially for bulk orders
-* **Clarify treatment frequencies** with customers upfront to set correct recurring schedules
+* **Clarify treatment frequencies** with customers upfront - these are configured in treatment schedules on locations
 * **Note special instructions** clearly - field technicians rely on these for proper product application

 ### Industry-Specific Tips